 - The ability to automatically replace infinite variable bounds by a large constant to find potential causes of unboundedness.

 - The ability to find Irreducible Infeasible Systems (IIS) and the ability to automatically introduce slack variables to find potential causes of infeasibility

 - The ability to make subselections in either or both trees based on various criteria, such as a manual selection, all infeasible constraints, all unbounded variables, an IIS, variable/constraint status (basic/non-basic,…), all constraints that contain variables out of the current variable selection, all variables used in the current constraint selection, …

 - A graphical view of the (block) structure of the generated matrix subselection (defined by the cross product of the subselection in both individual trees), with coefficient-based coloring for each block to allow easy detection of scaling problems

 - A list view of the current matrix subselection, with columns for row/column name, matrix coefficients, level values and marginal levels of variables and constraints, etc.

-A special MIP Search Tree functionality provides the branching information of the search tree.
-Currently Cplex 9 (and newer) is the only MIP solver in AIMMS that provides this information.
+- A special MIP Search Tree functionality provides the branching information of the search tree.
+Currently CPLEX is the only MIP solver in AIMMS that provides this information.

 For a full description of the AIMMS Diagnostic Tools see the User’s Guide.